 PCS 600, Principles & Practice of Conflict Management & Resolution

 Core Courses (6 credits): Take 2 of the following 3 core courses

-PCS 606, Organizational Conflict: Theories and Practices
+PCS 606, Organizational Conflict: Diagnostic and Intervention Tools

 Electives (6 credits):

 Two electives would then be selected from Peace and Conflict Studies courses to complete the required hours with the approval of the student’s advisor.